The relevant Canadian Telecommunications Minister shows leadership

 Clicking on the Senate caption below will bring up the YouTube story of Ann Garms (now deceased), who was also named in the Senate as one of the five COT Cases who had to be 'stopped at all costs' from proving her case.
 The sabotage document Ann Garms discusses in the YouTube below that was withheld from her by the government-owned Telstra corporation, costing more than a million dollars in arbitration and appeal costs, is now disclosed here as File 1122 and 1123 - AS-CAV 1103 to 1132.
 It may be for the best that Ann appears not to have seen this Telstra FOI document before she died.

-This strategy was in place before we five signed our arbitration agreements
+This strategy was in place before the five of us signed our arbitration agreements.

 Stop the COT Cases at all costs.